taljacob2/git-merge-and-ignore/README.md

 A small addition for `git merge` to ignore incoming changes to certain local-files when merging.

+## Why Use `git merge-and-ignore`

+This feature can be useful when you want to preserve the current state of some important files during a `git merge` and make sure they won't be changed, such as:

+**For example:**

+Configuration files:
+- `Web.config`
+- `App.config`
+- `appsettings.json`

 ## Installation

 ### Clone This Repository As A Subtree In Your Project